 Lodge Bookings

-Bookings will only be accepted through the Booking Officer who will determine if they can be fulfilled in accordance within the Capactity Limits.
+Bookings will only be accepted through the Booking Officer who will determine if they can be fulfilled in accordance within the Capacity Limits.

 The Booking Officer will provide each family or group making the booking with an electronic copy of this CSOP and a Liability Waiver form.
 The information provided will outline the requirements of the CSOP and how it will apply to them during their stay at the Lodge including: